cyclotron3k/campaign_monitor_private/README.md

 The Campaign Monitor website and the Campaign Monitor API use entirely independent IDs to reference your data.
 This gem helps reconcile the two worlds.

+This software is an unofficial client for the private Campaign Monitor API, and is not endorsed by Campaign Monitor.
+Future updates to Campaign Monitor's website could possibly break the functionality of this library without warning.

 Please read this whole document before using this gem, especially the sections on **Stability** and **Security and Permissions**

 ## Installation